oracle-livelabs/converged/microservices-txeventq-kafka/deploy-and-test-txeventq/deploy-and-test-txeventq.md

 ## Introduction

-This laboratory helps you know how to build an Event-driven architecture based on Spring Boot microservices that “communicate” asynchronously using Oracle Transactional Event Queues (TEQ).
-The laboratory have two microservices, a producer and a consumer, built using Spring Boot framework that connect with an Oracle Transactional Event Queue (TEQ) to exchange events, and use okafka library that contains the Oracle implementation of Kafka Client Java APIs.
+This laboratory helps you know how to build an Event-driven architecture based on Spring Boot microservices that “communicate” asynchronously using Oracle Transactional Event Queues (TxEventQ).
+The laboratory have two microservices, a producer and a consumer, built using Spring Boot framework that connect with an Oracle Transactional Event Queue (TxEventQ) to exchange events, and use okafka library that contains the Oracle implementation of Kafka Client Java APIs.

 Estimated Time: 15 minutes